aeneasr/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

     docker:
       - image: ruby:2.3

-      # You can use any DB here, but postgres requires the POSTGRES_USER environment variable
+      # You can use any DB but here we are using PostgreSQL
+      # POSTGRES_USER env var will set the default superuser in the image
       - image: postgres:9.4.1
         environment:
           POSTGRES_USER: root